 On August 10, 2018, Massachusetts adopted a new, far reaching, and, for businesses, controversial law putting significant restrictions on companies’ ability to use Non-Compete Agreements.
 Polls showed high levels of support for the changes as a ballot question.
-In a rushed deadline for implementation, unlike the new Massachusetts Family Leave Act starting in 2021 and other laws, with months to years to prepare, the new law is effective on October 1, 2018.
+In a rushed deadline for implementation, unlike the new Massachusetts Family Leave Act starting in 2021 and other laws, with months to years to prepare, the new law was effective on October 1, 2018.
+As we explain below, to protect your confidential information, you need or need to update your Confidentiality Agreements which often contain the non-competition language should be created updated.
 Not retroactive, the new law leaves current Non-Competition Agreements in place.
 Judges may enforce them under the old rules developed by courts as tests of reasonableness in time, space, and public interest, etc. The good news is that common Non-Disclosure Agreement provisions such as non-solicitation protections, non-raiding of employees, and assignment of inventions will still be enforceable.
 You need to put in place Non-Compete Agreements for new employees after that date.
 You can no longer simply have them sign one at time of hiring with other new employee documents; you need to give them 10 days to review it.
 There are some positives for both employees and employers.

-Your current Confidentiality / Non-Disclosure Agreements and Non-Compete provisions, whether in one or separate documents, should be enforceable and contain broad geographical language.
-We will no longer advise [because of concern about lost protections] clients to re-execute those prior non-compete documents every year or when an employee receives more pay and/or a promotion.
-Under the new law, the non-compete period is one year, which makes sense.
+Pre-October 1, 2018 Confidentiality / Non-Disclosure Agreements with Non-Compete provisions, whether in one or separate documents, should be enforceable and with broad geographical language now more restricted.
+Clients may not re-execute those earlier non-compete documents every year or when an employee after October 1, 2018 is hired, receives more pay and/or a promotion.
+Use the new form such as those which we have developed and it seems both can run concurrently.
+Under the new law, the non-compete period is one year, which seems reasonable.
 The geographical reach requires an individualized employee assessment or of a class of employees of the “space” where their duties lie.
-Non-exempt hourly employees may no longer be required to sign such agreements.
+Non-exempt hourly employees may no longer be required to sign non-competition agreements.
 A related change is the new Uniform Trade Secrets Act (“UTSA”) repealing the prior Massachusetts Trade Secrets law.
-These two new laws and others require updates to your Confidentiality / Non-disclosure Agreements and parts of your Employee Handbook to be valid under the new law starting next week.
-We will discuss in a future newsletter / blog article the Uniform Trade Secrets Act, which improves and adds certainty, which is also effective on October 1, 2018.
+These two new laws require updates after October 1, 2018 to your Confidentiality / Non-disclosure Agreements and related parts of your Employee Handbook to be valid under the new law.
+We will discuss in a future newsletter / blog article the Uniform Trade Secrets Act, which improves and adds certainty, which was also effective on October 1, 2018.